- What Exactly is a Brain Tumor in Dogs?

 - Loss of weight

-If you notice that your dog is displaying some of these symptoms, it is imperative to get them to the vet as soon as possible.
+If you notice that your dog is in pain or displaying some of these symptoms, it is imperative to get them to the vet as soon as possible.
 It is better to be safe than sorry when it comes to your beloved pet.
-Getting them into the veterinarian is the best course of action.
+Getting them into the veterinarian is the best course of action since these symptoms can be signs of a brain tumor.

 What Causes Dog Brain Tumors?